 Telling Africans they aren’t African is like telling fifth generation Germans they aren’t really German.
 ‘You see, there are Germans who are Germaner than you.’
 Maybe there are.
 If genetics is what gives us our identity.
 I’ve never done that DNA test, but if I did and if I was – for argument’s sake – 80% Khoisan (which is not that far off, actually, as I am one quarter pure Afrikaans, and that lot were vrying with everybody), then would I be African?
 Or still not?
 These are the things I think about at 4am.
 What I do know is that our small colonial hangovers like eating trifle at Christmas do not make us British.
 For one, we go brown and not pink in the sun and we don’t have vrot teeth.
 I’ve spent a lot of time pondering what makes us who we are.

 I have a friend who is an animal behaviourist.
 He grew up in the Transkei, on the beach, in the wild.
 When we go away on holiday he spends the entire day out on the rocks fishing, gathering mussels, being one with his world.
 He is as much of this earth, of this continent, as the Nguni cattle he has raised, the fynbos he identifies.
-He is white and the most African person I’ve ever met.
+He is white and one of the most African people I’ve ever met.
 Transplant him to Europe and he would wither and die, like a succulent in an English country garden.
-Transplant me to Europe and I’d love my look in a woollen coat for around 11 seconds before withering and dying, too.
-I was warned by a healer once that if I stayed in Northern Europe I would get sick.
-He was 100% right.
-I was already sick, I just didn’t know it till I got home and could breathe again.
+Send me to northern Europe permanently and I would love my look in a cashmere coat for about 11 seconds before withering and dying, too.

 We, who are of this place – who recognise its subtleties and perceive its nuances; who call people sisi and bhuti and understand Kaaps and know exactly how Auntie Washiela from the Bo Kaap sees the world – we don’t transplant easily.
 A while ago we had family from Denmark stay with us.
 For two weeks we were tour guides, showing them the dramatic splendour of our coastline, the ridiculous beauty of the wine route.
 I found myself trying to explain South Africa to them.
 I got tongue-tied a few times; contradicted myself.
 It’s a very, very difficult landscape to reduce to simple sentences or, even with time on your hands, adequately explain.
 I had to simplify everything into soundbites.
 Sometimes they roared with laughter.
 Other times they went quiet.
 Where they come from things are so simple.
 People are all the same and everyone is fine.